01 May

 “Are you sure you want to invite them?”

-My mother pulled me into the kitchen and sat me down at the table.
-She wanted to talk to me about the party my brother John and I were planning for December 13, 1969.
+Mom wanted to talk to me about the party my brother John and I were planning for December.
+December 13, 1969.

 What is she saying?
-Why is there even a question?!
+And why is this even a question?!

-“Yes,” she said quickly, “that’s what your father and I thought you would say, and we agree with you.
+She was quick to reassure me.
+“That’s what your father and I thought you would say—and we agree with you.
+We support you.
 We just want it to be your decision.”

 By the time December arrived, my dad had been the pastor of Ridgecrest Baptist Church for nine months.

 Church and parsonage sat out in the country, six miles west of town, surrounded by an area known for stills and segregationists.
-People in that neck of the woods were none too pleased that Mom and Dad were allowing my brother and me to invite Black friends as well as White friends into our home.
+People in that neck of the woods were none too pleased that Mom and Dad were allowing my brother and me to entertain Black friends in our home.
 There were angry rumblings in the church.
 The deacons were anxious about possible damage to the parsonage, about loss of influence and respect in the White community.
 But most of all, they were outraged by the thought of Black and White teenagers socializing together—“mixin’”, as they called it.

-Dad pointed out that the party was in our home—the parsonage—not in the church.
+Dad pointed out that the party was being held in the parsonage, which was our home—not in the church.
 He was not trying to force integration down their throats.
 He was not insisting that church members invite Black people into their own homes.

 “But Shirley and I have been teaching our children to judge people on the content of their character, not the color of their skin,” he said, quoting Rev. Martin Luther King Jr. “How do you suggest I tell them now that their friends are not welcome in our home because they are Black?”

-My father’s memory was that the discussion went round and round for two or three hours.
+My father remembered the discussion going round and round for two or three hours.
 But Mom insisted, “It was four hours before your father got home.”

 One of the deacons piped up, “Well!
 If you allow this party to go on as planned, one thing’s for darn sure: we will ask for your resignation.”